johnathancyz/Googlesheet_leetcode/README.md

 # Googlesheet_leetcode

-Write in Google app script
+Write in Google app script\n
-Use Graphql to query userdata
+Use Graphql to query userdata\n
 Parse the raw data and insert it into googlesheet